 The problem is that these security tools are nothing more than lines of code that are forced to make a few flawed assumptions that might lull you into a false sense of security.

-What are some of these flawed assumptions and how could they affect your password security?
+What are some of these flawed assumptions these password strength meters make and how could they affect your password security?

 Let’s look at a few major assumptions here:

-- You Haven’t Used This Password Elsewhere: A password checker or password strength meter has no way of knowing whether what you type is a unique password or one you’ve used for every online account you have.
-If it’s been used elsewhere and that database is hacked, that “strong” password is now very “weak”…but a meter won’t show that.
+- You Haven’t Used This Password Elsewhere: A checker or strength meter has no way of knowing whether what you type is a unique passcode or one you’ve used for every online account you have.
+If it’s been used elsewhere and that database is hacked, that “strong” password is now very “weak”…but a meter won’t know that.

 - All Password Guesses are Equally Good: Again, these password meters have to make assumptions based on mathematical equations.
 In the real world, hackers have access to literally millions of common passwords based on exposed user data.
-Trying these passwords first usually reduce the amount of time it takes to unlock a password-protected login.
+Trying these first usually reduces the amount of time it takes to unlock a passcode-protected login.

 Even password checkers are not all the same.

-You want to find one based on an algorithm that goes beyond just entropy (how long it would take to brute-force attack a password) and weighs your password against common password lists, names, popular words and other patterns.
+You want to find one based on an algorithm that goes beyond just entropy (how long it would take to brute-force attack a login) and weighs your passcode against common password lists, names, popular words and other patterns.

 If password strength meters are flawed, what does this mean for you?

-Well, to begin, it’s worth noting that research shows strength meters do succeed at encouraging people to create stronger passwords than they would have if the meter were not present.
+Well, to begin, it’s worth noting that research shows strength meters do succeed at encouraging people to create stronger passcodes than they would have if the meter were not present.

 But “stronger” is still not as good as “strong” when you’re dealing with things like your bank account and your email address.

-Understanding the flaws in a password strength meters means two things for you:
+Understanding the flaws in a strength meter means two things for you: